eostermueller/angularFlatTreeExample01/README.md

     export class AppComponent {
       title = 'tree13c';
     }
+# Launch/Debug

+To launch and debug this project:

-Then when I launch "ng server" on the debug menu,
+* In VSCode, launch "ng serve" on the debug menu.
 * the project compiles,
 * the browser launches
 * and after a few seconds control returns to vscode with a 'break' on line `title = 'tree13c';`